jzhang-github/HECC_phase_prediction/README.md

 <br/>
 <br/>
 # HECC phase prediction
 Machine learning models for predicting the single-phase synthesizability of high-entropy-ceramic carbides (HECCs)

+# Note:
+**If you found strange errors for running scripts under this repo on Windows, please try again on Linux instead.**

 ## 1. Quick prediction from chemical formulas